 Once the student enrolls in the School of Nursing, the degree requirements must be completed within six calendar years.
 The credentials and programs of a candidate unable to meet this requirement may be evaluated by the undergraduate program committee upon request.
 Such a candidate may have to meet additional requirements established during the interval since matriculation.

-Students in the traditional or accelerated-B.S. concentration who are not in continuous enrollment (as defined by university policy) may have to meet additional program/course requirements.
+Students in the B.S. program who are not in continuous enrollment (as defined by university policy) may have to meet additional program/course requirements.
 The undergraduate program committee will evaluate and determine the student’s program of study if readmitted to the program.

 Preparatory study for nursing